abhinav945/odin-recipes/README.md

 # odin-recipes

-This is a HTML webpage, contains some recipes and is a part of the ODIN Project.
+This is an HTML webpage, contains some recipes and is a part of the ODIN Project.